eisukeesaki/mind-maps/REST.md

                 property
                     hybrid-style
-                        style is derived from several other network-based architectural styles REST constraints
+                        style is derived from several other network-based architectural styles consists of
+                set of architecutral constraints
+                    chosen for the properties they induce
+                        on candidate architectures
+        REST constraints
         ================
             null-style
             ----------
                 empty set of constaints
-                describes a system
                 no distinguished boundaries between architecutral components
-            client-server
+            Client-Server
             -------------
                 'separation of concerns'
                     concerns